Autumn Term Newsletter 2019

 Welcome back to school.
 We hope you had an enjoyable summer.
-This year we welcome new Junior Infants; Matthew, Oskar, Keela, Reuben Patrick, Faris and Ailbhe .
-We also welcome Nikola to 1st Class.
+This year we welcome new Junior Infants; Matthew, Abigail, Simon, Max, Grace, Émilie, Sophie, Jessica, Xavier, and Jenny.
+We also welcome Zoe to 3rd Class and Áine, our new SNA to the Junior Room.

 School Charter of Rights and Responsibilities

-We have produced a School Charter of Rights and Responsibilities.
+We have a School Charter of Rights and Responsibilities.

-Holy Trinity is a member of the Irish Forest School Association.
-We want to incorporate learning in a woodland setting.
+Forest School will continue this year.
 This will feature regular sessions in a woodland rather than a one-off visit.
 It is envisaged that classes will make weekly visits to Westport House over a certain timeframe.
 We plan that children will have the opportunity to experience the curriculum outside.
 Parents will be given notice of “Forest Days” and children will need to come to school with appropriate clothing and footwear.
 More details to follow...

 As part of the Green Schools’ Programme we aim to lessen our waste.
 We have a healthy eating policy so please do not give your child fizzy drinks, sweets, chocolate bars or crisps for lunch.
 We ask that each child has a lunchbox and takes home his/her own lunchtime waste.